Ainhoa-Urtasun/HOHR-Project/README.md

 * Why GitHub?
 For working collaboratively

 ## Task 1
+* Objective: create your AM firm from scratch
 * Name of your company:
 ***
 * Describe the primary activity your company will perform: